-The Final Phase III Action Plan was completed as per Part II.A of the 2023-2028 General Permit.
-This Final Phase III Action Plan allowed for a public comment period by being posted on the Fort Belvoir Home Page under Environmental Documents for Stormwater on 15 October 2024.
-A Notice of Availability for the document was additionally posted on the Fort Belvoir DPW Stormwater Facebook page on 15 October 2024.
+The Draft Final Phase III Action Plan was completed as per Part II.A of the 2023-2028 General Permit.
+This Draft Final Phase III Action Plan was posted on the Fort Belvoir Home Page under Environmental Documents for Stormwater along with a Notice of Availability on 15 October 2024.
+Fort Belvoir provided for the public comment period to be open until 31 October 2024.